bradallenfisher/dmd-course-materials/topics/narrative.md

 https://openlibrary.org/books/OL7024013M/A_history_of_story-telling

 A heuristic for how to tell compelling stories has developed over time, called dramatic structure.
-## Dramatic Structure
-### Freytag's Analysis

-(Insert SVG Image)

-Gustav Freytag (1816 - 1895), a German dramatist and novelist, developed the structure for the way stories are told in ancient Greek and Shakespearean drama.
-This analysis is known as Freytag's analysis.
-His analysis consisted of dividing a play into the following parts:

-1. exposition
-2. inciting incident
-3. rising action
-4. climax
-5. falling action
-6. resolution
-7. dénouement

 ### Three Act
 #### ACT 1